lav30/Projects/README.md

 This page provides a brief description to the projects completed in different areas of data analysis and machine learning.

- Please visit the [portfolio landing page](https://lav30.github.io/Projects/) to explore in detail completed projects.
+ Please visit the [portfolio landing page](https://lav30.github.io/Projects/) to explore the completed projects.

  ## List of Projects Completed